New York State Schools with Nursing Programs

 Bachelor of Science (B.S.) in Nursing

 Students entering the program as freshmen may take the 128-credit option that combines a liberal arts foundation with a 64-credit core program.
+If students are already RNs, an RN-BSN program is available, though credits will vary depending on previous education.
 Students with a non-nursing baccalaureate degree have the option of enrolling in a 15-month accelerated program to complete the B.S. program.
 Core class topics include child and family nursing, adult and elder nursing, nurse-client therapeutic interaction and pathophysiology.

-Mandatory coursework and labs prepare students to practice in the adult acute care field by enhancing both academic and clinical expertise.
-Areas of study include nursing research and statistics.
+Mandatory coursework and labs prepare students for advanced practice nursing careers by enhancing both academic and clinical expertise.
+Students learn about nursing research and theory in one of the following concentrations:

 Doctor of Nursing Practice (DNP)

-Post-graduate nurse practitioners and certified nurse midwives who wish to enhance their education and practices are eligible to enroll in this degree program.
+RNs with a bachelor's degree, post-graduate nurse practitioners and certified nurse midwives who wish to enhance their education and practices are eligible to enroll in this degree program.
 The DNP program prepares students to evaluate research and determine its appropriateness in a clinical setting.
 Mandatory coursework includes epidemiology, genomics across the lifespan, healthcare financial management and a practice-focused final project.
+A PhD program that focuses more on research is also available.